webmachinelearning/webnn/explainer-device-selection.md

 // simple context creation with implementation defaults context = await navigator.ml.createContext();

-// create a context that will likely map to NPU context = await navigator.ml.createContext({powerPreference: 'low-power'});
+// create a context that will likely map to NPU, or NPU+CPU context = await navigator.ml.createContext({powerPreference: 'low-power'});